Welcome to this blog – Holyhead: Stories of a Port. Please use the menu to navigate to each section and the sidebar to

 This blog will be maintained by members and associates of the Holyhead Maritime Museum, who have an inexhaustible desire to make others aware of the town’s rich history – a past to which its maritime heritage is inextricably linked.

 We will tell of people who have gone before.
 Some will be well known and their contribution to the town or their exploits elsewhere will be familiar to many.
 Others will be less well known but their stories will still need telling.
 Readers will hear of places, deeds, events and tragedies that have characterised our community.
 ‘The constant murmur of the sea’ will form a background to these stories.

 Those who have a copy of the above book will see that we will draw upon it for guidance and sometimes content.
-We believe that these stories are now worth telling through an entirely different medium, thereby reaching a much wider audience.
-Hence the establishment of this blog.
-We hope that you will enjoy reading it and choose to follow us on this journey through time.
+We believe that these stories are now worth telling through an entirely different medium, to reach a much wider audience.
+We hope that you will enjoy reading our blog and choose to follow us on this journey through time.

 This endeavor is dedicated to the memory of John Cave MBE, historian and one of Holyhead’s most dearly loved sons.